nasa/openmct/docs/src/guide/index.md

 * A bundle definition; a file named `bundle.json`.
 * Subdirectories for sources, resources, and tests.
-* Optionally, a `README.md` Markdown file describing its contents (this is not used by Open MCT Web in any way, but it's a helpful convention to follow.)
+* Optionally, a `README.md` Markdown file describing its contents (this is not used by Open MCT in any way, but it's a helpful convention to follow.)

 The bundle definition is the main point of entry for the bundle.
 The framework looks at this to determine which components need to be loaded and how they interact.

-A plugin in Open MCT Web is a bundle.
+A plugin in Open MCT is a bundle.
 The platform itself is also decomposed into bundles, each of which provides some category of functionality.
 The difference between a _bundle_ and a _plugin_ is purely a matter of the intended use; a plugin is just a bundle that is meant to be easily added or removed.
 When